-You’ll find ample luxury choices of hotels in Mahé Island, but Beau Vallon is probably the most attractive part of the island.
-I stayed at the Savoy Resort & Spa and would highly recommend it.
-Pristine white-sand beaches a few steps away from the hotel room, restaurants and bars along the beach, the best sundowners with the best sunsets, what more would one need?
+You’ll find decent number of luxury hotels on Mahé Island, but Beau Vallon is probably the most ‘happening’ part of the island.
+I stayed at the Savoy Resort & Spa and would highly recommend it!
+Pristine white-sand beaches a few steps away from the hotel room, restaurants and bars along the beach, the best sundowners with the best sunsets, what more would one ask for?
 If you are lucky to catch the great Bazar Labrine, a dusk bazaar held every Wednesday.
-The perfect opportunity to mingle with the locals and get your on!
+The perfect opportunity to mingle with the locals and get your game on!
 Groove to island tunes, sipping rum based cocktails and sampling Creole delicacies such as black boudin, banana chips, grilled fish, tropical fruit salads and much more home made goodies.
 Not forgetting the souvenirs on sale.
-I could go on and on...Anyways here is my top 5 things to do on Mahe Island:
+I could go on and on…Anyways here is my top 5 things to do on Mahe Island:

 Snorkelling is possible almost everywhere, yes the waters are that clear even down to 30 m.
 The top snorkelling beaches include Anse Lazio (Praslin), Coco Island, Curieuse Island and Vista Bay Rocks (Mahe).

 Hike up to the Anse Major Peak

 The Anse Major hike tops my list.
 View for dayzzz and fresh air up there is just unreal!
 The best part is that this trail leads to the small secluded beach of Anse Major (see pic).
 Remember to take lots of water and comfy shoes though!